phillipmerriman/workout-tracker/README.md

 ## Description

 Track your workouts with Workout Tracker.
-The app will keep track the exercises in your workout.
+The app will keep track of the exercises in your workout.
 The dashboard displays graphs that summarize your weekly workouts.

 ## Table of Contents